 When you’re ready to talk, we’re ready to listen

-Billboards with these messages will be displayed around Dublin city and on social media, and radio ads with words of encouragement will run throughout the 4-week campaign, launched on 14 October 2024.
+Billboards with these messages are being displayed in Dublin, Cork, Galway and Limerick and across social media.
+Radio ads with words of encouragement will also run throughout the 4-week campaign, launched on 10 November 2025

-Dublin Rape Crisis Centre received almost 19,000 contacts to the National Rape Crisis Helpline in 2023.
+Overall in 2024, Dublin Rape Crisis Centre received almost 23,000 contacts to the National Rape Crisis Helpline.
 However, this is only a small proportion of the 1 in 2 women and the more than 1 in 4 men in Ireland who will experience sexual violence in their lifetime.

 The CSO’s national Sexual Violence Survey in 2023 showed fewer than half of survivors had disclosed their experience to another person.
 Of those who had, only about 1 in 5 had accessed support from a service.
 Crucially, however, over 8 in 10 of those who did access supports found them helpful.